-For decades, a decrease of CVD mortality has been observed in many countries, and the presumed reason for the decrease is the increasing use of statin treatment.
+For decades, a decrease in CVD mortality has been observed in many countries, and the presumed reason for the decrease is the increasing use of statin treatment.
 However, this interpretation is highly questionable [72].
-In a Swedish study including 289 of the 290 municipalities, no association was found between statin use and the change in mortality from acute myocardial infarction (AMI) [102].
-Also, the American National Health and Nutrition Examination Survey [103] found that during the period 1999-2006 the number of AMI and strokes increased from 3.4 to 3.7%, and from 2.0 to 2.9%, respectively.
-During the same period mean LDL-C level decreased from 126.1 to 114.8 mg/dL, and the self-reported use of lipid-lowering drugs increased from 8 to 13.4%.
+In a Swedish study including 289 of the 290 municipalities, no association was found between statin use and the change in mortality from AMI [102].
+Also, the American National Health and Nutrition Examination Survey [103] found that during the period 1999-2006, the number of AMI and strokes increased from 3.4% to 3.7% and from 2.0% to 2.9%, respectively.
+During the same period, mean LDL-C level decreased from 126.1 to 114.8 mg/dl, and the selfreported use of lipid-lowering drugs increased from 8% to 13.4%.
 Furthermore, statin utilization in 12 European countries between 2000 and 2012 was not associated with reduced CHD mortality or its rate of change over the years [104].